stewieg366-del/-Keyless-Web3-Release-Anti-DNS-Hijack-/README.md

 ### Security Model

-PS2 uses a **browser-extension-controlled, fail-closed wallet gate**.
+VERENCE uses a **browser-extension-controlled, fail-closed wallet gate**.

 If the frontend cannot be cryptographically verified, wallet interaction is blocked before the request reaches MetaMask.